its-rajesh/dharmicwaves/content/posts/evr.md

 Young generation, do not fall for lies.
 Every falsehood told about E. V. Ramasamy is ultimately hatred against our unity.
 Do not support parties or ideologies that stand against India’s integrity.

 A true Indian unites, never divides.
-More will follow in the upcoming parts of “The Downfall of Dravidian Ideology” blog series.
+More will follow in the upcoming parts of “The Downfall of EVR Wall” blog series.
 Stay tuned.

 ---